MicrosoftDocs/well-architected/well-architected/carrier-grade/carrier-grade-design-area-fault-tolerance.md

 ## Repair and recovery failure response

 Traffic management responses can work around failures, but where the failure is long-lived or permanent, the defective element must be repaired or replaced.
-Two modes of failure response include the following solutions:
+There are two main choices here:

 1. **Restoring redundancy**&mdash;Failure of an element reduces overall system capacity.
 System design should allow for this capacity reduction through provisioning redundant capacity; however, multiple overlapping failures will lead to true outages.
 There must be an automated process that detects the failure and adds capacity to restore redundancy to its normal levels.
 The impact can be determined from the failure rate analysis.
 In many cases, automatically restoring the redundancy level can increase the acceptable downtime of any individual element.